 Gengigel Mouthrinse is a great product to provide relief, healing and protection for a variety of painful oral tissue conditions.

 It relies on an ingredient found naturally in the body which controls the healing process.

-It has a rating of 4.5 out of over 500 users on Amazon, with many comments about the rapid pain relieving and protective properties of the product.
+It has received very good ratings, with many comments about the rapid pain relieving and protective properties of the product.

-It has a lemony, rather than mint flavour, and a thick consistency.
+It has a lemony, rather than mint flavor, and a thick consistency.

 It is not cheap.
 But if you suffer from any painful oral condition or receding gums you, like many users, may feel it is an excellent investment.

 Frequently Asked Questions

 Is Gengigel Mouthwash suitable for children?

 Gengigel Mouthwash can be used by children aged 3 and over.
 Always supervise children using mouthwash.
 Young children can find it difficult to control the swallow reflex.
 Swallowing mouthwash, particularly if it contains alcohol can be dangerous.

 Does Gengigel Mouthwash contain anything that stains teeth?